(Weak) Twisted post-groups, skew trusses and rings: (Weak) twisted post-groups, skew trusses, Rota-Baxter systems of groups and braces

-Firstly, let us recall some basic concepts on (skew) braces given in \cite{LG}.
+First, let us recall some basic concepts on (skew) braces given in \cite{LG}.

 \begin{Def} Let $G$ be a group with two operations $\circ$ and $\cdot$ such that $(G,\cdot)$ and $(G,\circ)$ are both groups and The triple $(G,\cdot,\circ)$ is called a skew left brace.
-Especially, when $(G,\cdot)$ is abelian, then $(G,\cdot,\circ)$ is called a left brace. \end{Def} A skew right brace is defined similarly, replacing \eqref{SLB1} by Especially, when $(G,\cdot)$ is abelian, then $(G,\cdot,\circ)$ is called a right brace.
+In particular, if $(G,\cdot)$ is abelian, then $(G,\cdot,\circ)$ is called a left brace. \end{Def} A skew right brace is defined similarly, replacing \eqref{SLB1} by In particular, if $(G,\cdot)$ is abelian, then $(G,\cdot,\circ)$ is called a right brace.
 A two-sided (skew) brace is a triple $(G,\cdot,\circ)$ that is both a (skew) left and a (skew) right brace.